What Are Intentional Torts?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Intentional torts are wrongful acts done on purpose.
-The person does not need to actually mean harm, but someone else may end up hurt anyway, such as in a prank.
-Or, the person can definitely mean harm, such as in domestic violence cases.
+Intentional torts are wrongful civil acts done on purpose.
+The wrongdoer (tortfeasor) does not need to mean harm.
+But someone else may end up hurt anyway, such as in a prank.
+Or, the person can mean harm, such as in domestic violence situations.
+Both types of cases are examples of intentional torts.

 What Is a Tort?

-A "tort" is some kind of wrongful act that causes harm to someone else.
-This definition covers a wide range of actions, and the legal field of torts is split up into many different subcategories.
+A tort is a wrongful act that causes harm to someone else.
+This definition covers a wide range of actions, and common law tort cases are split into many subcategories.
+In common law, or the body of law that has evolved through court precedent, the three main types of torts are:

 Intentional Tort Example

-The easiest example of an intentional tort is a punch to the face, which is referred to as "battery."
+An example of an intentional tort is a punch to the face, which is called battery.
 In this case:

 - The person intended to make a fist and slam it into the victim's face

-- The person also intended to harm the victim
+- The person also intended to harm the injured party

 Common Intentional Torts

-Intentional torts are a wrongful act that someone plans, carries out, and is fully aware of their actions.
-Since many of these acts also may be charged as crimes, you may notice some similarities.
+An intentional tort is a wrongful act that someone plans and carries out while fully aware of their actions.
+Since many of these acts also may be charged as crimes, you may notice some factual similarities between civil and criminal law cases.
 For instance, the family of a murder victim may sue the perpetrator for wrongful death in civil court whether or not they are criminally convicted of the crime.
 The following are some of the more common intentional tort claims.

 Battery

-Battery is the legal term for hitting someone, or otherwise touching them in an offensive manner (such as the case of sexual battery), which comes from the verb "to batter."
-This covers a surprising range of activities, including sending projectiles into someone else's body, as in firing a gun.
-Keep in mind that outside of the realm of torts, battery also is the term used for a criminal charge for a similar act, often charged alongside assault.
+Battery is the legal term for hitting someone and comes from the verb to batter.
+It includes touching someone in an offensive manner, such as in the case of sexual battery.
+Battery covers a surprising range of activities, including sending projectiles into someone else's body, as in firing a gun.
+Keep in mind that outside of the realm of torts, battery is also the term used for a criminal charge for a similar act, often charged alongside assault.

 Assault

-An assault is an attempted battery, or threatening injury when no battery takes place.
-If someone points a gun at you, causing fear of immediate danger, it could be claimed as an assault.
-Similar to battery, there is a criminal counterpart to assault in the non-tort context.
+An assault is an attempted battery or threatening injury before battery takes place.
+If someone points a gun at you, causing fear of immediate danger, it could be an assault.
+Similar to battery, there is a criminal counterpart to assault.

 False Imprisonment

 The technical definition of false imprisonment is "confinement without legal authority."
-Generally, no one is allowed to restrict another person's movement against her will.
+Generally, no one is allowed to restrict another person's movement against their will.
 There are two major exceptions to this.
-Police generally have the authority to detain for a limited period people they reasonably suspect of crimes.
-The other exception is called the "shopkeeper's privilege," which allows shopkeepers to keep people they suspect of shoplifting for a reasonable amount of time.
+Police typically have the authority to detain people they reasonably suspect of crimes for a limited period.
+The other exception is the "shopkeeper's privilege," which allows storeowners to keep people they suspect of shoplifting for a reasonable amount of time.

 Intentional Infliction of Emotional Distress